Basic Approach

 Promotion System

 The Group has established a risk management system based on the Four Lines Model for internal control, modeled on three lines of defense.
 The Operating subsidiaries responsible for production and other operations (first line) and the Operating companies that oversees them (second line) develop a risk management cycle that includes periodic risk assessments.
 In contrast, each DOWA Holdings division (third line) as the holding company provides necessary instructions, supervision, and support.
-The Internal Audit Department of DOWA Holdings (fourth line) conducts internal audits to evaluate the effectiveness of these measures.
-The risk management system is operated by the Sustainability Subcommittee, chaired by the director in charge of corporate planning, which is separated from the Audit & Supervisory Board.
+Furthermore, the Internal Audit Department of DOWA Holdings (fourth line) conducts internal audits to evaluate the effectiveness of these measures.

 Risks That May Affect the DOWA Group’s Operating Results, Share Price, and Financial Position